leekelleher/umbraco-contentment/docs/data-sources/data-source--countries.md

 ##### What is the value's object-type?

-The value of the editor will always be the 2 letter ISO code (e.g. UK or US) as a `string` but depending on the `List editor` used, this may be wrapped in a `List<string>`.
+The value of the editor will always be the 2 letter ISO code (ISO 3166-1 alpha-2), e.g. UK or US, as a `string` but depending on the `List editor` used, this may be wrapped in a `List<string>`.

 ###### String Value List Editors